quixio/quix-docs/docs/platform/tutorials/telemetry-data/telemetry-data.md

 It's time to install the Android app!

-1. Go to the Google Play store and search for "Quix Companion App" ensuring it's the one published by us.
+1. Go to the Google Play store and search for `Quix Companion App` ensuring it's the one published by us.

 \[Screenshot of Play store coming soon\]